 - People visit more often.

 - Offer a better user experience (UX).

 You can now find networks full of the people you want to reach, connect with, learn from, hire, work for, etc. without ever logging into LinkedIn.

-As an example, I visit Facebook several times daily to keep up with friends, family, and, increasingly, my professional networks.
-I belong to three private groups, one for resume writers, and two for recruiters.
+As an example, I visit Facebook almost daily to keep up with friends, family, and, increasingly, my professional networks.
+I belong to three private groups, one for resume writers, one for recruiters, and one for LinkedIn geeks.

 I also sponsor a group for job seekers and career experts here.

 Because I’m already on Facebook, I can easily see the traffic through these groups and join in.
 Members feel free to post their challenges, ask for help, share opinions and advice, engage in give and take, etc.